kgarbacinski/AI-Django-ChatBot/README.md

 - [x] finish project

 # Introduction
-It's a chatbot deployed to a Django server trained with ANN.
+It's a chatbot trained with ANN and deployed to a Django server.
-Replies-answers JSON file contains few chatbot's behaviour pattern, so feel free to extend the file.
+Replies-answers JSON file contains few chatbot's behaviour patterns, so feel free to extend the file.
 Front-end made with Bootstrap framework and JS.